-We would like to present two experiences of "journeys around the world" developed through different workshops of the Department of Cultural Heritage of the University of Padua.
+We would like to present two experiences of "journeys around the world" developed through different workshops of the Department of Cultural Heritage of the University of Padova.
 Both the workshops share the notion that the "world" is not only something far away but it is also "next door", just out of our windows.
-In an interconnected world, technologies break the distances making very near what is far away; at the same time technologies could also be powerful instruments for revealing the -sometime unexpected - polyphony of the proximity.
+In an interconnected world, technologies break the distances making very near what is far away; at the same time technologies could also be powerful instruments for revealing the -sometime unexpected- polyphony of the proximity.

-Paesaggi Sonori Italiani Covid 19 took place during the lock-down period and was prompted by the immobility imposed by the pandemic.
+Paesaggi Sonori Italiani Covid 19 took place during the lockdown period and was prompted by the immobility imposed by the pandemic.
 It has been conceived for the DAMS (Music and performing arts studies) and PGT (Managing and promotion of the cultural tourism) students.
 The project has been coordinated by Farah Polato (Cinema Studies) and Nicola Orio (Digital Humanities) in collaboration with the Istituto Centrale per i Beni Artistici e Musicali (ICBSA) and the web platform Locate Your Sound, made by Moovioole s.r.l.
 According to the studies on cultural and anthropological impact of sounds (Bull, Back, 2008, 2015), students were invited to focus on the sounds of their houses and lives.
 In uploading them on LYS, students were asked to tell the story of the captured sounds accompanied with images.
 In this process, sounds reveal a "world" that we very often do not pay attention to.
 Urban Histories Reloaded (from September to October 2020) is a residency for artists, game designers and programmers aimed at creating a video-game prototype focused on a specific urban area in Padova: the district 5, called "Armistizio-Savonarola".
 In the past, it has been one of the main destinations of the rural migration toward the city.
 Later it became a workingclass neighbourhood and now it is an area with a high-rate of immigrants and citizens with foreign origins.
-Considering their diffusion and participative dynamics, video-games in Italy artistically recognized as audiovisual works just recently (L. 2016).
-We would like to present two experiences of "journeys around the world" developed through different workshops of the Department of Cultural Heritage of the University of Padua.
-Both the workshops share the notion that the "world" is not only something far away but it is also "next door", just out of our windows.
-In an interconnected world, technologies break the distances making very near what is far away; at the same time technologies could also be powerful instruments for revealing the -sometime unexpected - polyphony of the proximity.
+Considering their diffusion and participative dynamics, video-games -in Italy artistically recognized as audiovisual works just recently (L. 2016)- appear one of the most effective tools for sharing narrations in such a performative way that reveals to us the world "next-door".